Frank Abney Hastings

 Frank Abney Hastings (Φραγκίσκος Άστιγξ) (14 February 1794 – 1 June 1828) was a British naval officer and Philhellene.
 Born to a noble British family, he served in the Royal Navy, seeing action at the Battle of Trafalgar and the Battle of New Orleans.
 In 1819 he was discharged from the Royal Navy, and a few years later would travel to Greece to aid the Greeks in their struggle for independence, where he would take part in multiple battles, most notably the Battle of Itea, during which his ship the Karteria, would become the first steam-powered warship to see combat.

 Early life and career

 He was the son of Sir Charles Hastings of Willesley Hall, a natural son of Francis Hastings, 10th Earl of Huntingdon.
 He entered the British Navy in 1805, and was in the Neptune (100) at the Battle of Trafalgar.
 He also took part in the Battle of New Orleans; but in 1819 a quarrel with his flag captain led to his leaving the service.
 The revolutionary troubles of the time offered chances of foreign employment.
-Hastings spent a year on the continent to learn French, and sailed for Greece on 12 March 1822 from Marseilles.
+Hastings spent a year on the continent to learn French, and sailed for Greece on 12 March 1822 from Marseille.
 On 3 April he reached Hydra.
 For two years he took part in the naval operations of the Greeks in the Gulf of Smyrna and elsewhere.